EMH-Mark-I/Chicago95-Custom-XFCE4/INSTALL.md

 ## How To Install

 #### Installation steps for common desktop environments that use compositing effects:
-Step 1: Create ".themes" and ".icons" directories  in your user directory "/home/$USER/" if they don't already exist.
-(Note: You may have to enable "view hidden folders" in the file manager to see ".themes" and ".icons" after creating them.)
+Note: You may have to enable `view hidden folders` in the file manager to see `.themes/` and `.icons/` after creating them.

-Step 2: Copy the "Chicago95-custom" directory into ".themes".
+- Create `.themes/` and `.icons/` directories  in your user home directory `/home/$USER/` (with $USER being your username) if they don't already exist.

-Step 3: Copy the "Chicago95-icons-tux" directory into ".icons".
+- Copy the `Chicago95-custom` directory into `.themes`.

-Step 4: Copy the "gtk.css" file from the "misc" directory into "/home/$USER/.config/gtk-3.0/".
+- Copy the `Chicago95-icons-tux` directory into `.icons`.
-(Note: You may have to create the "gtk-3.0" directory if it's not there.)
+- Copy the `gtk.css` file from the `misc` directory into `/home/$USER/.config/gtk-3.0/`.
+You may have to create the `gtk-3.0` directory if it's not there.

-Log out then log back in.
+- Log out then log back in.

-Finished!
+- Finished!

 #### Installation steps for non-compositing desktop environments:
 This version of the theme is cross compatible with compositing and non-compositing environments!
-You can use it to disable GNOME Client Side Decorations while retaining compositing effects if you desire.

-Step 1: Create ".themes" and ".icons" directories  in your user directory "/home/$USER/" if they don't already exist.
-(Note: You may have to enable "view hidden folders" in the file manager to see ".themes" and ".icons" after creating them.)
+Note: You may have to enable `view hidden folders` in the file manager to see `.themes/` and `.icons/` after creating them.

-Step 2: Copy the "Chicago95-custom (no_comp)" directory into ".themes".
+- Create `.themes/` and `.icons/` directories  in your user directory `/home/$USER/` if they don't already exist.

-Step 3: Copy the "Chicago95-icons-tux" directory into ".icons".
+- Copy the `Chicago95-custom (no_comp)` directory into `.themes`.

-Step 4: Copy the "gtk.css" file from the "misc/no_comp" directory into "/home/$USER/.config/gtk-3.0/".
+- Copy the `Chicago95-icons-tux` directory into `.icons`.
-(Note: You may have to create the "gtk-3.0" directory if it's not there.)
+- Copy the `gtk.css` file from the `misc/no_comp` directory into `/home/$USER/.config/gtk-3.0/`.
+You may have to create the `gtk-3.0` directory if it's not there.

-Step 5: Copy the ".xsessionrc" file from the "misc/no_comp" directory into your user directory "/home/$USER/".
+- Copy the `.xsessionrc` file from the `misc/no_comp` directory into your user directory `/home/$USER/`.

-Step 6: Install gtk3-nocsd.
+- Install gtk3-nocsd.
 Note: gtk3-nocsd is available in the main Ubuntu repository, but is out of date and won't function for some GTK3 applications, so we'll install it from source as seen from the following steps:

 Download the repo and extract it: